gonespy/bstormps3/README.md

 * Leaderboards
 * Statistics (some are tracked in the game, others were tracked by Gamespy so they don't show)
 * Offline Anarchy (connected to internet, but disconnected from PSN) - this didn't work before, but it was worth a shot!
-* Your PSN ID is not shown correctly in-game
-  * This doesn't break anything, it just looks weird!
+* Your PSN ID is not shown correctly in-game, it just says "BulletstormPlayer" instead (This doesn't break anything, it just looks weird)
-  * You can customize the server to make your nickname in-game to be whatever you want!

 ## Currently untested:
 * Team Player trophy - the "Challenges" tracker in the Statistics uses data from Gamespy servers - so even if you meet the requirements and complete 200 of them, the trophy might not unlock :( There's no way to know until someone tries it.